By Young Americans Insurance Editorial Team

 Total cost matters

-Premium financing A finance company may pay the insurer while you repay the finance company.
-Check finance charges, interest, payment failure rules, and cancellation authority.
+| Premium financing | A finance company may pay the insurer, and the driver repays the finance company. | Are there finance charges, interest, or cancellation rights after missed payments? |

-Do not drive based on an advertisement.
+Do not drive based only on an advertisement.
 Wait until the policy is bound, the required payment or billing arrangement is accepted, and proof of insurance has been issued.

 What Coverage Should You Compare?